ryanmcdermott/clean-code-javascript/README.md

 adapted for JavaScript.
 This is not a style guide.
 It's a guide to producing [readable, reusable, and refactorable](https://github.com/ryanmcdermott/3rs-of-software-architecture) software in JavaScript.

-Not every principle herein has to be strictly followed, and even fewer will be universally agreed upon.
+Not every principle here in has to be strictly followed, and even fewer will be universally agreed upon.
 These are guidelines and nothing more, but they are ones codified over many years of collective experience by the authors of _Clean Code_.